9x6/TUoS-MALDI-practical/intro.md

 ## Data

-*If you have a limited data allowance, do not download the RAW data* The [raw data files](https://drive.google.com/open?id=1oY4WlWQrMBI9cYQs5AaBZ5ysH0oXWlNg) (~560 Mb) are available if you are logged in to a University of Sheffield account.
+*If you have a limited data allowance, do not download the RAW data.*

+The [raw data files](https://drive.google.com/open?id=1oY4WlWQrMBI9cYQs5AaBZ5ysH0oXWlNg) (~560 Mb) are available if you are logged in to a University of Sheffield account.

 If you have a limited connection, [pre-processed input files](https://drive.google.com/open?id=1U6qHw7jATcopLD4IetoPnd-DWJDuEne9) (~15 Mb) can be downloaded here (University of Sheffield account required).

 ## Next Steps